jsenv/core/docs/bundling/build-api.md

 export const ask = () => answer
 ```

-If `externalImportSpecifiers` contains `foo` the generated bundle will keep that import untouched and still try to load this file resulting in a bundle as below:
+If `externalImportSpecifiers` contains `foo` the generated files will keep that import untouched and still try to load this file resulting in a file as below:

-- For bundle using `esmodule` format:
+- For build using `esmodule` format:

   ```js
   import { answer } from "foo"